Douglas Pszczolkowski, CEO

 Karen is a devoted Yankees fan as she has been surrounded by a her husband and family who are fanatics her whole life, however she prefers the San Francisco 49ers football team and enjoys the weekly arguments on Sundays when the Niners play the Raiders, Dolphins, or Eagles teams that her family prefers.
 She tries to spend every Sunday in Lambertville with her extended family for huge family dinner nights and walking around town, but sometimes struggles to get there when attending her children’s many sporting events as they play travel baseball & softball, and football and also are on teams at HVCHS.
-Both Meredith and Jarrett are students at HVCHS, and Meredith also works for the HVYMCA After School Program at Bear Tavern.
-After attending the Before/After School Programs while in elementary school or TMS, both Meredith and Jarrett have been volunteers for our Safety Town Program, so most of the Sharp family is involved in the YMCA at this point in some way.
+After attending the Before/After School Programs while in elementary school or TMS, both of her children, Meredith (age 18) and Jarrett (age 14) , have been volunteers for our Safety Town Program, so most of the Sharp family is involved in the YMCA at this point in some way.

 Dana Zissman, Marketing, Finance and Community Development Director